 1. Dry Clay Stage

 Dry clay is made up of fine particles that had been formed millions of years ago from volcanic ash.
 The most commonly used dry clay in pottery is called Ball Clay.
 Ball Clays usually contain quartz, titanium, mica, kaolinite, iron, and other minerals.
 There is also Kaolin China Clay, Red Clay, and Gold Art Fire Clay just to name a few.
 The most common clay bodies are Earthenware, Stoneware, and Porcelain.

-Because the water is taken out of the clay, it’s lighter and cost less to ship.
+Because the water is taken out of the clay, it’s lighter and costs less to ship.
 Dry clay is also easier to store.
 You can store dry clay forever; it never starts to stink or go bad from other contaminants that may invade your wet clay.
 Dry clay allows you to modify your clay easier by adding things like different amounts of grog, fine sand, and colorants before you put it in water.

 There are different ways to get dry clay; these are a few ways I know.

 - You can buy dry clay.
 When you buy dry clay, it comes in powder form.
 Just add the dry clay to water and mix really well, then wedge it really well, and you are ready to go.
 There are many colors, textures, and cone sizes to choose from.

 - Another way I like a lot is recycled clay.
 Dry the scrap clay out completely then add it to a bucket of water.
 I like to break my clay up into tiny pieces with a hammer before I rehydrate it.
 This way the moisture goes back into the clay faster and more evenly.
 It’s also fun to do.

 - You can go out and dig some up.
 Depending on where you live and how earthy you want to go.
 You can actually find different textures and colors of clay.
 There are Potter’s that want to feel more connected to the earth and dig up there own clay.
 It’s like growing your own vegetables and enjoying the harvest.

 2. Slip Stage of Clay